LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

 console.log("Hello, World");

 A programming language is nothing more than a tool that we use to create programs, and as with all tools, we want it to be as functional for the task as possible.
-Different types of applications have requirements that make one language better suited to meet them than other language will.
+Different types of applications have requirements that make one language better suited to program it in.

 Some programming languages can give a programmer direct access to computer hardware.
-This means that it will let the programmer have more control over how data will be represented and stored in the computer's memory.
+This means the programmer will have more control over how data is represented and stored in the computer's memory.
 The benefit of this is that programs written in this sort of language have the potential of being more efficient or running faster.
 However, this comes at the cost of complexity.
 When more control is given to the programmer, we also give the programmer more chances to make errors.

 Some programming languages also have a structure that makes writing programs easier, which in turn reduces the time spent by the programmer in writing the software.
 These languages give us less control but are easier to use.
 The disadvantage here is that programs written in these languages tend to run slower.
 If we write some administrative software, the speed of the application will not be our focus; rather, we want a programming language that will help us write high-quality software with as few errors as possible.